 What about calls and SMS?

 PuraSim's eSIM is for data.
 You can keep your physical SIM active for calls and SMS, or use internet calls (WhatsApp, FaceTime) thanks to the eSIM's data.
-For almost the entire trip, data is the only thing you truly need.
+For almost the entire trip, data is all you really need.

 Conclusion

-Traveling to China without a connection is complicating your life; traveling with a China eSIM from PuraSim means entering the country with WhatsApp, Google, and Instagram working from the very first minute, without a VPN and without expensive roaming.
+Traveling to China without a connection is complicating your life; traveling with a China eSIM from PuraSim means entering the country with WhatsApp, Google, and Instagram working from minute one, without a VPN and without expensive roaming.
 Remember the key points: the Great Firewall blocks Western apps, but the eSIM unblocks them thanks to international roaming; install the profile before traveling; estimate about 10 GB for a week; and get Alipay or WeChat Pay ready with your card.
-With coverage in Beijing, Shanghai, Xi'an, and Chengdu, 24/7 Spanish support, and QR activation in one minute, you have everything in your favor.
+With coverage in Beijing, Shanghai, Xi'an, and Chengdu, 24/7 Spanish support, and QR activation in one minute, everything is in your favor.

-Choose your eSIM for China and dedicate your trip to enjoying yourself, not battling with Wi-Fi.
-To plan your route, we also recommend consulting a good China travel guide with itineraries and local tips.
+Choose your eSIM for China and dedicate your trip to enjoying yourself, not fighting with Wi-Fi.
+To plan your route, we also recommend consulting a good travel guide to China with itineraries and local tips.